 Cleave Street Improvements

-The Town is planning Cleave Street Improvements.
 Adopted in 2018, the Estes Park Downtown Plan identified Cleave Street as a prime location for redevelopment.
 Cleave Street is located in the heart of historic downtown and parallels Elkhorn Avenue.
 It is a mixed use area that includes front and back business entrances.
 Cleave Street provides access to several residences including affordable housing units managed by the Estes Park Housing Authority.
 For information and updates, visit the Cleave Street Improvements project page.

 Downtown Estes Loop

 The Town of Estes Park, the Colorado Department of Transportation (CDOT), and the Federal Highway Administration - Central Federal Lands Highway Division (FHWA - CFL) proposed improvements to the roadway network within the Town, and these improvements evolved into the Downtown Estes Loop project.
-The project resulted from an evaluation of three primary roadways: Elkhorn Avenue, Moraine Avenue, and Riverside Drive through downtown Estes Park.
+This project resulted from an evaluation of three primary roadways: Elkhorn Avenue, Moraine Avenue, and Riverside Drive through downtown Estes Park.
 Public meetings for this project are linked below.
 For comprehensive information and updates, visit the Downtown Estes Loop project page.

 Downtown Wayfinding Signage Program

 Fall River Trail Extension

 An existing trail along Fall River Road is being expanded to connect historic downtown Estes Park to the Fall River Entrance Station of the fifth most-visited national park in our country, Rocky Mountain National Park (RMNP).
-At the project's inception, the RMNP boundary was 2.5 miles from where the current trail ends near Sleepy Hollow Court on US 34 (Fall River Road).
+At the project's inception, the RMNP boundary was 2.5 miles from where the existing trail ended near Sleepy Hollow Court on US 34 (Fall River Road).
 For information and updates, visit the Fall River Trail Extension project page.